 "These conditions can be associated with menstrual changes," she says.
 "For example, women with fibroids may complain of heavy and painful periods; whereas, endometriosis is marked by long-standing pelvic pain that is often made worse by the monthly menstrual cycle."
 If you are noticing that you have intense pain with your period, especially if this is something new to your cycle, speak with your doctor about next steps to alleviating these symptoms.

 5. You Have Less Period Pain After Giving Birth

 Some women report having less pain during their period after having a baby.
 "This is usually because the cervix has expanded and will allow for blood to flow with less need for uterine contractions," health and wellness expert Caleb Backe, of Maple Holistics, tells Bustle.
 Some theorize it may also be due to fewer prostaglandin receptor sites in the uterus, which can result in less pain.

 6. Your Period May Stop While You're Breastfeeding

 If you choose to breastfeed after having a baby, that can certainly affect your period.
-"Having a baby and breastfeeding will change your period," doctor of Chinese Medicine and AZCIM Certified Integrative Medical Practitioner, Dr. Elizabeth Trattner, tells Bustle.
+"Having a baby and breastfeeding will change your period," doctor of Chinese Medicine and AZCIM-certified Integrative Medical Practitioner, Dr. Elizabeth Trattner, tells Bustle.
 "It may not even show up for a few months after breastfeeding due to the change in hormones."
-And while that may be frustrating, it is totally normal.
+And while that may be frustrating, it is totally common.

 7. Your Menstrual Cycle Might Be Longer